 Although most visits to Guyana are trouble free certain precautions are advisable.
 Armed

-robbery and violent crime have increased recently, particularly in Georgetown and along
+robbery and violent crime have increased, particularly in Georgetown and along

 The capital of Guyana is on the Atlantic Ocean, at the mouth of

 Named after King George III, Georgetown was founded by the British in

 1781.
 The French and Dutch were in town for a while, until the British regained control in

 The city lies below the high-tide level and is protected from floods

 by a sea wall; completed in 1882.
 Many locals hang out along the wall.

 The older buildings in Georgetown are raised on piles to keep them

 Georgetown is surprisingly lively at night, mainly with gold miners, traders and overseas

 Guyanese throwing US$ around.
 Take care when walking home at night - or